mirage/mirage-www/tmpl/blog/mirage-seal.md

 #### Generating a Certificate-Signing Request

 No matter whom we ask to sign a certificate, we'll need to generate a certificate signing request so the signer knows what to create.
-The `openssl` command-line tool can do this.
-The line below will generate a CSR (saved as server.csr) signed with a 2048-bit RSA key (which will be saved as myserver.key) and hashed with SHA-256, after asking you questions about the domain for which the certificate should be generated.
+The `csr` command-line tool can do this.
+The line below will generate a CSR (saved as server.csr) signed with a 2048-bit RSA key (which will be saved as server.key), for the organization "Robotic Flowers Ltd." and the common name "robotflowers.space".
+For more information on `csr`, try `csr --help`.

 ```
-openssl req -nodes -newkey rsa:2048 -sha256 -keyout server.key -out server.csr
+csr -c server.csr -k server.key "Robotic Flowers Ltd." robotflowers.space
 ```

-Once `openssl` has answers to all of its questions, it will generate a `server.csr` that contains the certificate signing request for submission elsewhere.
+`csr` will generate a `server.csr` that contains the certificate signing request for submission elsewhere.

 ##### Example: Gandi.net